maxwellskay/Maxwell_Kay_Portfolio/README.md

 # Some Recent Visualisations

-Some recent visualisations I made for assignments.
+Some visualisations I programmed in python for a recent class on data visualisation and communication.
+For the graph and map I used the Altair library, and for the network I used the NetworkX library.

 ### Mother’s vs Father’s Age for Married and Unmarried White Parents in 2020
 ![](/images/Portfolio%20Binned%20Scatterplots%203.png)